Azure/Avere/src/terraform/examples/e2e/README.md

 | [Render Job Submission](#render-job-submission) | Submit render job from the perspective of a remote artist workstation. |

 To manage deployment of the Azure rendering solution from your local workstation, the following prerequisite steps are required.
-1. Make sure the [Terraform CLI](https://www.terraform.io/downloads.html) is downloaded locally.
+1. Make sure the [Terraform CLI](https://www.terraform.io/downloads.html) is downloaded locally and accessible in your path environment variable.
 Version 1.0.10 (or higher) is required.
 1. Make sure the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) is installed locally.
 The latest version is 2.29.2 as of October, 2021.
 1. Make sure that [Git](https://git-scm.com/downloads) is installed locally.
 The latest version is 2.33.1 as of October, 2021.
 1. Run `az account show` to ensure that your current Azure subscription session context is set appropriately.
 To change your current Azure subscription session context, run `az account set --subscription YOUR_SUBSCRIPTION_ID`